apache/mesos/docs/upgrades.md

 <a name="1-1-x-container-logger-interface"></a>

 * Mesos 1.1 removes the `ContainerLogger`'s `recover()` method.
 The `ContainerLogger` had an incomplete interface for a stateful implementation.
 This removes the incomplete parts to avoid adding tech debt in the containerizer.
 Please see [MESOS-6371](https://issues.apache.org/jira/browse/MESOS-6371) for more information.

+<a name="1-1-x-allocator-updateallocation"></a>

+* Mesos 1.1 adds an `offeredResources` argument to the `updateAllocation` method.
+It is used to indicate the resources that the operations passed to `updateAllocation` are applied to.
+[MESOS-4431](https://issues.apache.org/jira/browse/MESOS-4431) (paticularly [/r/45961/](https://reviews.apache.org/r/45961/)) has more details on the motivation.

 ## Upgrading from 0.28.x to 1.0.x ##